lightly-ai/lightly/docs/source/docker/advanced/datapool.rst

     -v /docker-output:/home/output_dir lightly/worker:latest \
     token=YOUR_TOKEN  worker.worker_id=YOUR_WORKER_ID

-Afer processing the dataset once we add more videos.
-The bucket now looks like this:
+After we have processed the initial data and created a dataset, we've collected more data and our bucket now looks like this:

 .. code-block:: console